ZupIT/beagle-helpers/android/README.md

 To start using Beagle right now, you can use the libs below:
 * [Beagle-Scaffold](https://github.com/ZupIT/beagle-helpers/tree/main/android/beagle-scaffold):
 This lib will hold almost all configurations needed to start using Beagle in your project.
-We advise to use these libs for people that never used Beagle before.
+We advise the use of these libs for people that never used Beagle before.

 * [Beagle-Defaults](https://github.com/ZupIT/beagle-helpers/tree/main/android/beagle-defaults):
 This lib is advised for more experienced Beagle users and